temporalio/documentation/docs-src/references/commands.md

 - Awaitable: Yes, a Workflow Execution can await on the action resulting from this Command.
 - Corresponding Event: [TimerStarted](/references/events/#timerstarted)

-OSS users cannot schedule more than 50000 Timers.
-Cloud users can schedule up to 2000 pending Timers.

 ### CancelTimer

 This Command is triggered by a call to cancel a Timer.